EvaluationContext/EvaluationContext.Colour/index.md

 ---

-## Getting Started
+{: .tip }
+> **Getting Started**
+>

-1. Download the library from [DaxLib](https://daxlib.org/package/EvaluationContext.Colour/)
+> 1. Download the library from [DaxLib](https://daxlib.org/package/EvaluationContext.Colour/)
-2. Install using TMDL view
+> 2. Install using TMDL view
-3. Start using the functions in your measures
+> 3. Start using the functions in your measures
+>

-For detailed examples, check out our [example PBIP file](https://github.com/EvaluationContext/EvaluationContext.Colour/tree/main/assets/PBIP).
+> For detailed examples, check out our [example PBIP file](https://github.com/EvaluationContext/EvaluationContext.Colour/tree/main/assets/PBIP).